-In the reconstruction process were used glass, steel, and four types of marble.
-All materials repeat exactly those that were used in Mies 1929 in upper Raval.
-The originality of Mies van der Rohe is not so much the novelty of the materials used, as in the ideal of modernity expressed through the rigor of geometry, accuracy of parts and assembly of clarity.
-This pavilion - pure luxury metaphor of architecture, pre-liberation from all constraints of its moments.
+The pavilion was reconstructed in 1986 in upper Raval, and today continues to be a shining example of innovation in interior design.
+During reconstruction glass were used, steel and four kinds of marble.
+All materials are exactly repeat the, that they were used in Mies 1929 in upper Raval.
+The originality of Mies van der Rohe is not so much the novelty of the materials used, Ideally, as in the present, expressed through their geometry strictness, precision parts and assemblies clarity.
+This pavilion - pure luxury metaphor of architecture, previously freed from all the constraints of its moments.

 Especially for the pavilion Mies van der Rohe designed metal, chair "Barcelona" is sheathed by a skin, which eventually became a model of modern design.
 To such an extent, that this model manufactured and sold until today.